scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 The recent failure of React, Babel, and many other npm packages due to the removal of one small dependency, ``left-pad``, shows how dependencies can be a risk factor for production software.
-[Haney2016]_ These high profile examples, quite different from each other, illustrate how software risk traverses the supply chain.
+[Haney2016]_ These high profile examples, though quite different from each other, illustrate how software risk traverses the supply chain.
 As dependencies become more numerous and interlinked, the complexity of the system increases, as does the scope of risk management.